alexandreknabahjr/fitnest/README.md

 # 🥦 FitNest

-FitNest is an API designed to enable gyms to efficiently track their clients' workout plans and meals.
+FitNest is an API designed to enable gyms to efficiently track their customers' workout plans and meals.

 ## 👨🏻‍💻 Built With